Transition from Photography to Birth Videography: A Step-by-Step Roadmap

 Start with what you have — not what you wish you had.

-Camera settings: Learn your frame rates and shutter speed (for 24fps, aim for 1/50).
+Learn your frame rates and shutter speed (for 24fps, aim for 1/50).
 Manual focus and exposure become your new best friends.

 Sometimes, confidence doesn’t come from perfection — it comes from trying, learning, and telling the story anyway.

-When Melanie Lopez joined our SSBV Signature Course, she was a birth photographer who wanted to bring her stories to life through film.
+When Melanie Lopez joined our SSBV Signature pathway, she was a birth photographer who wanted to bring her stories to life through film.
 Just a few months later, she created her first birth video — “Happy New Year’s Evie.”

-— Melanie Lopez, SSBV Graduate
+— Melanie Lopez

-The Birth of Evie | SSBV25 Film Festival Replay
+Watch Melanie’s film and hear her story → The Birth of Evie | SSBV25 Film Festival Replay

 As you blend photography and film, your message matters.
 Here’s where to start: